mitre/secure-coding-case-studies/go/msccs-9.md

 **Weakness:** CWE-88: Improper Neutralization of Argument Delimiters in a Command

 This weakness arises when an application fails to properly neutralize special elements in user-supplied input that are used as argument delimiters in command execution logic.
-This neutralization entails modifying (e.g., canonicalizing, encoding, escaping, quoting, validating) inputs so that special elements/characters are treated as literal data instead of interpreted as commands or logic.
+This neutralization entails modifying (e.g., canonicalizing, encoding, escaping, quoting, validating) inputs so that special elements are treated as literal data rather than interpreted as control characters that structure data within commands.
 The following is a simple example of an application constructing a MongoDB connection URI in Go:

     func connectToDatabase(userInput string) {
         connectionURI := "mongodb://localhost:27017/?authSource=" + userInput